Icahn increases stake in video game maker Take-Two

-Activist investor Carl Icahn raised his stake in video game publisher Take-Two Interactive Software Inc (TTWO.O) to 10.6 percent from 9.5 percent, according to a regulatory filing on Thursday.
+Nov 8 Activist investor Carl Icahn raised his stake in video game publisher Take-Two Interactive Software Inc to 10.6 percent from 9.5 percent, according to a regulatory filing on Thursday.

 This is the second time in a week that Icahn has scooped up stock in Take-Two.